ged/aurelia-semantic-ui/README.md

 The major "to do" list:

 * Flesh out the custom elements.
 I started this before the new projection system (slots), and I couldn't figure out how to implement custom elements with the old one so the custom elements are only half-implemented currently.
 The templates, for example, are mostly just placeholders.
 * TESTING.
-I have done very little, as I wasn't even sure this would be useful or implemented in a way that made sense.
-Now that I've used it in anger, though, I need get tests implemented ASAP.
+I have been keeping tests in line with the implementation of the components, so it's a pretty good indication of what's been implemented beyond just the basic custom elements/attributes.
 * Documentation via [the demo app](http://ged.github.io/aurelia-semantic-ui/demo.html) seems to be working well, but I've spent more time on layout and organization than content so far, so I need to catch up with the code so I can keep them in parity.
 * Finish making custom elements/attributes for the rest of the Semantic widgets.
-* Figure out conventions for hooking up the Modules and Behaviors further into Aurelia.
-I haven't really used them enough to have a feel for what they might look like aside from calling `$( this.element ).dropdown();` from `attached()` or whatever.
+* Resolve some binding problems with the Modules and Behaviors.
+* Figure out a convention for binding attributes that have the same as methods of components (e.g., `attached`).
+I'm currently thinking that I'll prefix them (`ui-attached`/`uiAttached`).

 ## Progress